Ralph Civil Rights Act

 - Restraining Orders: After a restraining order is obtained from a court, violators of that court order can be fined or jailed.

-- Actual Damages: Damages of up to $150,000 may include the cost of the victim's medical treatment, lost wages, property repair, or payment for emotional suffering and distress.
+- Actual Damages: Damages may include the cost of the victim's medical treatment, lost wages, property repair, or payment for emotional suffering and distress.

 - Punitive Damages: A court can order additional damages to punish violators.

-- Civil Penalties: A court or the Fair Employment and Housing Commission may order a fine of up to $25,000 which would be awarded to the person filing the complaint.
+- Civil Penalties: A court may order a fine of up to $25,000 which would be awarded to the person filing the complaint.

 - Attorney's Fees: A court may order the payment of the complainant's attorney fees resulting from the lawsuit.